Back Pain

 After spinal surgery, turning in bed at 2–4am feels high-risk because your brain knows any twist threatens the surgical site.
 This guide shows you how to set up a pre-planned log-roll with friction checkpoints so you.

 Quick answer: To turn after spinal surgery without twisting, plan the log-roll before you move: check for friction points (nightgown bunched at hip level, fitted sheet corner pulling tight), then execute shoulders-and-hips-together while your bent knees drive the rotation.
-The key is eliminating improvisation when you're groggy and your protective instinct might cause a reflex twist.
+Eliminating improvisation matters most when you're groggy and your protective instinct might trigger a reflex twist.

 Sleep Comfort